menteaship/menteaship-home/src/pages/about/index.md

 ---
 templateKey: about-page
-title: About Menteaship
+title: About menTEAship
 ---
 ### Goal

-men_tea_ship aims to build supportive and inclusive environments for developers of all skill ranges to discuss career goals, share perspectives, and mentor one another.
+menTEAship aims to build supportive and inclusive environments for developers of all skill ranges to discuss career goals, share perspectives, and mentor one another.

 ### Meetup